American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 |---|---|---|

-| High alignment (active Uber, Equinox member, FHR traveller, CLEAR) | $1,250 | −$555 (net positive) |
+| High alignment (active Resy/Uber, Equinox member, FHR traveller, lululemon, Walmart+, CLEAR) | $2,500 | −$1,605 (net positive) |

-| Median alignment (illustration above) | $739 | −$44 (essentially break-even) |
+| Median alignment (illustration above) | $1,232 | −$337 (net positive) |

-| Low alignment (rare Uber, no Equinox, occasional FHR, no CLEAR) | $340 | $355 |
+| Low alignment (rare Uber, no Equinox, occasional FHR, no lululemon, no CLEAR) | $700 | $195 |

 Note the structure: Equinox credit alone is $300, a substantial swing variable.
 A cardholder with Equinox runs $300 ahead of one without; if Equinox membership pricing exceeds the credit value, the cardholder is not gaining value, just consuming the credit.
 Honest accounting requires the cardholder pays full attention to opportunity-cost framing: claiming a $300 credit by paying $400 for an Equinox membership the cardholder would not otherwise have bought is not a $300 gain; it is a net $100 loss against the alternative of no membership.